SeedSigner/independent_custody_guide/README.md

 It also makes sense to list what you'll need early on so you can have an idea of what you're getting into:

 ### Necessary Items:
-- A computer running Sparrow bitcoin Wallet (https://sparrowwallet.com)
+- A webcam-equipped computer running Sparrow bitcoin Wallet (https://sparrowwallet.com)
 - An assembled SeedSigner bitcoin signing device (https://seedsigner.com)
 - A printer with paper
 - Some sort of metal backup solution (optional, but strongly recommended)